Poincar\'e duality, Hilbert complexes and geometric applications: Introduction

 \section{Introduction}

-The study of singular spaces from a geometric differential point of view leads naturally to consider (and to study) open differentiable manifolds with incomplete riemannian metric.
-As examples we can think to the great variety of papers about the relationships between the $L^2$ Hodge and de Rham cohomology associated to some incomplete riemannian metric and the intersection cohomology of the whole singular space relative to some perversity associated to the metric.
-Among them, and the following list is just a brief reminder without any goals of completeness, we have the famous paper of Cheeger \cite{C}, the papers of Nagase \cite{MN}, \cite{MAN}, the paper of Hunsicker and Hunsicker and Mazzeo \cite{H} and \cite{HM} and the paper of Saper \cite{LS} \\Nevertheless, as it is well known, when $M$ is an open manifold and $g$ is an incomplete riemannian metric on $M$ then the de Rham differential $d_i:L^2\Omega^{i}(M,g)\rightarrow L^2\Omega^{i+1}(M,g)$ could have many closed extensions when we look at it as an unbounded operator defined over the smooth forms with compact support.
-This implies that there exists several way to turn the complex $(\Omega^i_{c}(M),d_{i})$ into an Hilbert complex and perhaps the most natural ones are to consider $(L^2\Omega^i(M,g),d_{max,i})$ and $(L^2\Omega^i(M,g),d_{min,i})$ where $d_{max,i}:L^{2}\Omega^{i}(M,g)\rightarrow L^{2}\Omega^{i+1}(M,g)$ is defined in the distributional sense and $d_{min,i}:L^{2}\Omega^{i}(M,g)\rightarrow L^{2}\Omega^{i+1}(M,g)$ is defined as the closure, under the graph norm, of $d_{i}:\Omega_{c}^i(M)\rightarrow \Omega^{i+1}_{c}(M)$.
-So a natural question is: \begin{itemize} \item if this two Hilbert complexes have finite dimensional $L^{2}$ cohomology groups or finite dimensional reduced $L^2$ cohomology groups, does Poincar\'e duality hold for them? \end{itemize} As it is well know the answer is usually no in both cases.\\ Anyway, from the pair of Hilbert complexes $(L^{2}\Omega^i(M,g),d_{max/min,i})$ we can get other sequences of $L^2$ cohomology groups defined in the following way:
+The study of singular spaces from a geometric differential point of view leads naturally to consider (and study) open differentiable manifolds with incomplete riemannian metric.
+A great variety of papers have been devoted, for example, to the relationship between the $L^2$ Hodge and de Rham cohomology associated with incomplete metrics on $M$, the smooth part of a compact stratified pseudomanifold $X$, and the intersection cohomology of $X$ with respect to suitable perversities.
+We mention here, without any claim of completeness, the classic paper of Cheeger \cite{C}, the papers of Nagase \cite{MN}, \cite{MAN}, the paper of Hunsicker and Hunsicker and Mazzeo \cite{H} and \cite{HM} and the paper of Saper \cite{LS}. \\Nevertheless, as it is well known, when $M$ is an open manifold and $g$ is an incomplete riemannian metric on $M$ then the de Rham differential $d_i:L^2\Omega^{i}(M,g)\rightarrow L^2\Omega^{i+1}(M,g)$ could have many closed extensions when we look at it as an unbounded operator defined over the smooth forms with compact support.
+This implies that there exists several ways to turn the complex $(\Omega^i_{c}(M),d_{i})$ into a Hilbert complex and perhaps the most natural ones are $(L^2\Omega^i(M,g),d_{max,i})$ and $(L^2\Omega^i(M,g),d_{min,i})$ where $d_{max,i}:L^{2}\Omega^{i}(M,g)\rightarrow L^{2}\Omega^{i+1}(M,g)$ is defined in the distributional sense and $d_{min,i}:L^{2}\Omega^{i}(M,g)\rightarrow L^{2}\Omega^{i+1}(M,g)$ is defined as the closure, under the graph norm, of $d_{i}:\Omega_{c}^i(M)\rightarrow \Omega^{i+1}_{c}(M)$.
+So a natural and fundamental question is: \begin{itemize} \item if these two Hilbert complexes have finite dimensional $L^{2}-$cohomology groups or finite dimensional reduced $L^2-$cohomology groups, does Poincar\'e duality hold for them? \end{itemize} As it is well known the answer is usually negative in both cases.\\ Anyway, from the pair of Hilbert complexes $(L^{2}\Omega^i(M,g),d_{max/min,i})$ we can get other sequences of $L^2-$cohomology groups defined in the following way:

 where in \eqref{gfhg}, as well as in \eqref{fghgf}, the map is the map induced in cohomology (reduced cohomology) by the natural inclusion of complexes $(L^{2}\Omega^i(M,g),d_{min,i})\subseteq (L^{2}\Omega^i(M,g),d_{max,i})$.